Liam-Measurelab/aws_machine_learning_log/README.md

 5. Welcoem to Machine Learning - Lesson 2 Start

 ### Lesson 2
 What is Machine Learning
 Steps in Machine Learning
 Real world examples

+ML is a type of AI, automatically learn without being programmed, patterns and predictions supervised learning - every training sample has a matching label or output label - predictions - sale price of house or image classification. unsupervised no labels.
+Inspect data to find patterns then humans use patterns to make insights.
+Reinforcement learning in what actions to take in situations to get max rewards.
+(Like a pet)

+Analyse problems and programs solutions - time taking and might be undoable.
+Because of edge cases.
+Machine learning - Models - Model training algorithm - predict outcomes that aren't partt of the data set used to train it, pattern matching that the problem solver would traditionally do.
+Flexiblity of the model is the key here.